 |Strategic prioritization||NCDOT uses a transparent, data-driven method for prioritizing transportation investment decisions. |

-Through the process, potential transportation improvement projects are submitted to NCDOT to be scored and ranked at the statewide, regional and division levels based on approved criteria, such as safety, congestion, benefit-cost and local priorities.
+Potential improvement projects are submitted to NCDOT to be scored and ranked at the statewide, regional and division levels based on approved criteria such as safety, congestion, benefit-cost and local priorities.

 These scores and other factors are used to determine whether a project receives funding.

-Other considerations and requirements – such as the completion of environmental and engineering plans, spending caps and federal and state funding restrictions – must also be applied to fully develop and complete the picture of when individual projects are scheduled.
+Other considerations and requirements – such as the completion of environmental and engineering plans, spending caps, and federal and state funding restrictions – must also be applied to fully develop and complete the picture before projects are scheduled.